Wsewlad/Lem-in/README.md

 # Lem-in
 The goal of this project is to find the quickest way to get n ants across the farm.

+This project done without standard libraries but with my own (see `libft` folder)

 1. This project runs on the command line (UNIX).
 2. You must compile this project (run `make`)